Dragomordor/SimpleTMsFabric/README.md

 ## Support and Feedback

-If you encounter any issues or have suggestions for improvement, feel free to create an issue or pull request on the GitHub repository -> [Fabric](https://github.com/Dragomordor/SimpleTMsFabric)
+If you encounter any issues or have suggestions for improvement, feel free to create an issue or pull request on the GitHub repository -> [Fabric](https://github.com/Dragomordor/SimpleTMsFabric) & [Forge](https://github.com/Dragomordor/SimpleTMsForge)

-**Note:** This mod is a side addition to the Cobblemon mod and requries Cobblemon 1.4.0 or 1.4.1.
+**Note:** This mod is a side addition to the Cobblemon mod and requires Cobblemon 1.4.0 or 1.4.1.

 ## Credits